 Can I turn this recipe into a 2 layer cake?

 Yes!
-Grease two 8 or 9 inch round cake pans (which ever size you have on hand), line with parchment paper rounds, then grease the parchment paper.
-Parchment paper helps the cakes seamlessly release from the pans.
-Divide the batter evenly between the pans.
-Bake at 325°F for about 27 to 30 minutes—keep a close eye on the cakes and check for doneness with a toothpick.
+Grease two 8- or 9-inch round cake pans (use whichever size you have), line them with parchment paper rounds, and then grease the parchment.
+This helps the cakes release cleanly from the pans.
+Divide the batter evenly between the pans and bake at 325°F for 27–30 minutes, watching closely and testing doneness with a toothpick inserted in the center.

 Can I turn this recipe into a bundt cake?